 Dulce de Leche

-Dulce de leche (literally “sweet of milk”), is a liquid caramel made from thickened, sweetened, boiled cream.
+Dulce de leche (literally “sweet of milk”), is a caramelized liquid made from thickened, sweetened, boiled cream.
 While many find it overly sweet, we enjoyed it.
 If you don’t enjoy the stuff, you may have a difficult time navigating Argentine sweets.

 When it comes to alfajores, we prefer simple and traditional: two shortbread style cookies stuffed with dulce de leche and maybe rolled in a bit of shaved coconut.